FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Structure of the Velocity Fields

 \subsection{Overview}

 In Figs.~\ref{fig:vfields.lines}-\ref{fig:vfields.lines.rho} we plot the structure of the velocity fields (face-on and edge-on).
 We clearly see radial infall at large $r$, circularizing and forming the disk (Figs.~\ref{fig:vfields.lines}-\ref{fig:vfields.inflow.outflow.largescales}).
 Face-on, the disk appears highly ordered, but with an obvious coherent eccentric disk mode present in Fig.~\ref{fig:vfields.lines}.
 Edge-on, we see vertical inflow onto the disk, with a thick turbulent midplane layer evident in Fig.~\ref{fig:vfields.lines.rho}.
+Note that edge-on, since we show below $|\delta v_{R}| \gtrsim |v_{R}|$ and $|\delta v_{z}| \gtrsim |v_{z}|$, this is essentially the same as a plot of the velocity fluctuations.
 This shows, as we saw above in the morphology and ${\bf B}$, that the midplane is not a uniform, perfectly rigid layer but features a complex internal density structure with many warps and even streams with somewhat different orientations at large radii.
 Fig.~\ref{fig:v.profile} plots the radial profile of the different velocity components (in absolute units and relative to $V_{\rm c}(r)$), showing both the mean and fluctuating velocities.

 As discussed in \paperone, at radii $\gg$\,pc, outside the BHROI, the velocity structure in the nucleus is primarily turbulent with quasi-isotropic velocity fields -- we see this already at $\gtrsim 0.3\,$pc in Figs.~\ref{fig:vfields.lines}-\ref{fig:v.profile}, where the incoherent or ``turbulent'' velocity components dominate over the mean velocities, and are comparable both to one-another and to the circular velocity $\delta v_{i} = \langle |{\bf v}_{i} - \langle {\bf v}_{i} \rangle|^{2} \rangle^{1/2} \sim V_{\rm c} \gg \langle {\bf v}_{i} \rangle$.
 At $\lesssim 0.1\,$pc, we see the disk clearly in kinematic space, with $\langle v_{\phi} \rangle \approx V_{\rm c}$ much larger than other components, which have a dispersion $\sim 0.1\,v_{\phi}$.
 The kinematics of the disk are much more coherent compared to ${\bf B}$ above: there is a global smooth rotation-dominated flow with no sign flips (i.e.\ all the material is rotating the same direction, as expected).